elmirakim/social_network/README.md

 - 1. In your terminal type following commands
 - git clone https://github.com/elmirakim/social_network.git
 - 2. Create a branch name your initials - part number (ex.
 EK-8-11 ) by typing following command
+- git checkout -b EK-8-11
+- 3. check whether you are working in your own branch by typing command below.
+It will show *next to the branch you are located.
+If you are located in a different branch *master, then switch by typing - git switch EK-8-11 (your branch name)
-- git branch EK-8-11
+- git branch
-- 3. After finishing your part use commit to save your work to the branch
+- 4. After finishing your part use commit to save your work to the branch
 - git add .
 - git commit -m 'your change'
 - 4. repeat as needed, once ready, push your branch into origin.
 Use your branch name.
 EK-8-11 is an example.